Skip navigation

 • 1

 Cut the vegetables into two large pieces and place them in a pot with the meat.
 Pour in cold water and bring to a boil.
-Once the water starts bubbling, reduce the heat to minimum and skim off the foam that begins to form on the surface with a ladle.
+Once the water starts bubbling, reduce the heat to minimum and skim off the foam that forms on the surface with a ladle.

 • 2